 Driving a car at night time is very different to driving a car during the day time.

-Also at night time the glare from the lights on our cars instrument panel, the street lights or the headlights of other vehicles can distract us.
+Also at night time the glare from the lights on our cars instrument panel or the street lights can distract us.
 This glare is magnified when it is raining.
 To reduce the impact of this make sure that your windows is clean (to improve your vision).
 You should also dim the lights on your instrument panel (this reduces the glare).